 Hypertension is when the force of blood pumping through the arteries is too strong.
 The arteries are the blood vessels that carry blood from the heart throughout the body.
 Hypertension forces the heart to work harder to pump blood and may cause arteries to become narrow or stiff, making them more susceptible to plaque buildup.
 Having untreated or uncontrolled hypertension can cause heart attacks, strokes, kidney disease, and other problems.

 A number of risk factors are strongly associated with developing hypertension, including age, obesity, family history, race, high-sodium diet, excessive alcohol consumption, and physical inactivity.4 In 2017, the American College of Cardiology and American Heart Association updated the guidelines recommending using a lower systolic blood pressure (SBP) and diastolic blood pressure (DBP) to define hypertension.
-As a result, this translated into 46% of adults 20 years old and older in the United States classified as having hypertension (defined either as taking antihypertensive medication, or having an SBP greater than 130 mm Hg, a DBP greater than 80 mm Hg, or both).3 Among nonpregnant adults in the United States, hypertension is the most common reason patients need care and chronic prescription medications.3
+As a result, this translated into 46% of adults 20 years old and older in the United States being classified as having hypertension (defined either as taking antihypertensive medication, or having an SBP greater than 130 mm Hg, a DBP greater than 80 mm Hg, or both).3 Among nonpregnant adults in the United States, hypertension is the most common reason patients need care and chronic prescription medications.3

 BP can be categorized in four ways (Table 1):4